- አማርኛ (Amharic),

 - Check for the original sources within the article or post

 - Read about the author and organization to see if they are reliable

 - Verify the information in another source

 The information on this page comes from USCIS, FTC, DOJ, USA.gov, and other trusted sources.
-It is intended for guidance and is updated as often as possible.
-USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
+We aim to offer easy to understand information that is updated regularly.
+This information is not legal advice.